Why do Western maps shrink Africa?

 Story highlights

-- The Mercator projection has been used as a template for world maps since its creation in 1569
+- The Mercator projection has been used as a template for world maps since 1569

-- The projection shows Africa as being smaller than it is
+- It shows Africa as being smaller than it is

-- It has had a digital boost, and continues to shape people's image of the world
+- Boston schools are taking a stand against it by introducing another projection

 (CNN)On a typical world map, Canada is a vast nation.